stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 ### Underscores

 It is often desirable, to only write as little code as necessary and let Idris figure out the rest.
-There are several occasions, where we need to fill in some piece of information, but would rather use a placeholder and let Idris figure out the rest.
 We have already learned about one such occasion: Catch-all patterns.
-If a variable in a pattern match is not used on the right hand side, we can't just drop, but we can use an underscore as a placeholder instead:
+If a variable in a pattern match is not used on the right hand side, we can't just drop it, but we can use an underscore as a placeholder instead:

 ```idris
 isRight : Either a b -> Bool